Andereoo/TkinterWeb/docs/source/compatibility.rst

 **JavaScript:**

-* Javascript is not supported at the moment.
-It is up to the user to connect a JavaScript interpreter by registering a callback for scripts and manipulating the document through Python.
-See :doc:`dom`.
+* Javascript only partly supported at the moment.
+See :doc:`javascript` for more information.
+* It is also possible for the user to connect a JavaScript interpreter and then manipulate the document through Python.
+See :doc:`javascript` and :doc:`dom` for more information.

 **Images:**